heigvd-software-engineering/contextual-guide/README.md

 ## Configuration

 _(!)
 The entrypoint is in `src/cmd/server/main.go`_

 ### Http server

-You can set the http port by changing the `.app.env` file.
+You can set app url in the `.app.env` file.

 ### Database